bootlin/training-materials/slides/sysdev-bootloaders-u-boot/sysdev-bootloaders-u-boot.typ

 - No U-Boot shell/commands: the behavior is hardcoded in C code

-- For some platforms: TPL, _Tertiary Program Loader_, an even more minimal first stage bootloader to do TPL → PL → main U-Boot.
+- For some platforms: TPL, _Tertiary Program Loader_, an even more minimal first stage bootloader to do TPL → SPL → main U-Boot.

 === Device Tree in U-Boot